mitali-mathur/mitali-mathur.github.io/_posts/2023-08-11-first-year-reflections.md

 The outlets that I found easy to tap into were:
 <ul>
-  <li> <b>Sports team:</b> I joined an Ultimate Frisbee (the sport I play!) community pick-up team that is composed of graduate students from different departments, adults, and some undergrads here and there.
+  <li> <u><b>Sports team:</b></u> I joined an Ultimate Frisbee (the sport I play!) community pick-up team that is composed of graduate students from different departments, adults, and some undergrads here and there.
 I found them through Google!
 I love playing with them and have been able to meet up with a few people outside the field! </li>
-  <li> <b>Roommates:</b> I chose to live with non-econ-PhD, but other graduate students so that I could make more friends outside of the department.
+  <li> <u><b>Roommates:</b></u> I chose to live with non-econ-PhD, but other graduate students so that I could make more friends outside of the department.
 While everyone is studious and respects/understands the studying we all do, we occasionally interact via watching movies, playing board games, and having dinner together. </li>
-  <li> <b>Extracurricular courses:</b> I know many people who took pottery classes, photography classes, yoga classes, rock-climbing courses, zumba classes etc. I did not join these classes during my first year and stuck with Ultimate Frisbee, but I am interested in trying some moving forward. </li>
+  <li> <u><b>Extracurricular courses:</b></u> I know many people who took pottery classes, photography classes, yoga classes, rock-climbing courses, zumba classes etc. I did not join these classes during my first year and stuck with Ultimate Frisbee, but I am interested in trying some moving forward. </li>
 </ul>

 # Why I love UC Davis